Wednesday, November 30, 2005

 This is my latest bag .
 I'm really liking the bag projects, mainly because I'm FINISHING them.
 I used a tutorial from the 'Craftster' site .

-cute, and easy to do because it was one piece of fabby + lining ( which it is if you do it with the fat quarters)...but in hindsight, not a good pattern for a CQ project done with upholstery samples, but live and learn, ah?!.
+I thought it was cute, and easy to do because it was one piece of fabby + lining ( which it is if you do it with the fat quarters)...but in hindsight, not a good pattern for a CQ project done with upholstery samples, but live and learn, ah?!.
 Its going to be quite bulky to sew up.
 I haven't decided what to do for handles yet, fabric or maybe a trip to spotlight to find something a bit flash.

 This is for my sister "Natty Girl" for christmas.